Technology can be a useful servant but a dangerous master.

-In fact your work history is the best way to decide where your tech resume is headed.
-You may have to share your resume with companies that are looking for transferable skills, to ones you have to sell your brand and your identity, to ones who are looking at your accomplishments, to once which will test your keywords, or to ones with all the compulsions.
+In fact, your work history is the best way to decide where your tech resume is headed.
+You may have to share your technical resume with companies that are looking for transferable skills, to ones you have to sell your brand and your identity, to ones who are looking at your accomplishments.

-We have noticed how everybody gets so much information all day long that they lose their common sense.
+We have noticed how everybody processes so much information all day that they lose sight of what is important.

-So value your ethics and share your resume with the company that vlaues similar ethics to maintain a sane and flecible work expereince.
+So value your ethics and share your technical resume with the company that values similar ethics to maintain a sane and flexible work experience.

-There are several technicalities that go behind drafting your technical resume from writing the Master CV to tailoring your resume according to your target job description.
-The following guide will enable your to issue a final draft that looks like the wonderful examples.
+There are several technicalities that go behind drafting your technical resume - from writing the Master CV to tailoring your technical resume - according to your target job description.
+The following guide will enable you to create a final draft that looks like the wonderful technical resume examples given below.

 Choosing the format

-When it comes to the layout of your resume, you will have two different options:
+When it comes to the layout of your technical resume, you will have two different options:

 In chronological format, you focus on your career progression and your past jobs.
 This is why, a chronological format will work better for candidates with no employment gaps.
 They must have a track record of previous job profiles with decent levels of responsibility.

 The functional layout, on the other hand, focuses on what you are able to do for your target employer.
-It does not care about what you ave done in the past.
-This format does not include extra details about past jobs, responsibilities, and accomplishments.
+It does not care about what you have done in the past.
+This format does not include extra details around past jobs, responsibilities, and accomplishments.
 You should draw the attention towards your skill sets and ambitions.
-The functional format would be a better choice if your work history involves a few gaps or career shifts.
+The functional format would be a better choice if your work history involves a few gaps or career changes.